The following types of assistance are available to eligible applicants through AEAP.

 In 2020, OVC awarded a $3,863,606 grant to Pennsylvania Commission on Crime and Delinquency’s Office of Victims’ Services to assist assist victims of the 2018 mass shooting at the Tree of Life synagogue in Pittsburgh, Pennsylvania.
 On October 27, 2018, 11 people were killed and seven others, including five police officers, were injured in a shooting while Shabbat morning services were being held.
 In total, 31 people in the building at the time of the shooting were directly impacted by this crime and hundreds more, including family members and first responders, were adversely affected.
 Program funds supported victims by providing supplemental crisis response and consequence-management support.

-On January 23, 2018, two students were killed and 14 others were injured in a shooting in a common area of the school.
-Four other students were injured during the chaos that ensued and an estimated 250 students were eyewitnesses directly threatened by the shooting.
+On January 23, 2018, a shooting occurred in a common area of the Marshall County High School in Benton, Kentucky.
+Two students were killed, 14 others were injured, and four other students were injured during the chaos that ensued.
+An estimated 250 students were eyewitnesses directly threatened by the shooting.
 In 2020, OVC awarded a $408,599 AEAP grant to the Kentucky Justice and Public Safety Cabinet to support victims through supplemental crisis response and consequence-management support.

 OVC awarded a grant to the Washington Department of Commerce, Office of Crime Victims Advocacy to support the 186 victims of a shooting at a Macy’s department store in Burlington, Washington, on September 23, 2016, which resulted in the deaths of 4 people.
 Program funds assisted victims by providing supplemental crisis response and consequence-management support.